Multiple Sclerosis: Q&A

 16. Will the medications for MS make me feel better?

-There are now six FDA-approved medications to control the course of MS; four are for relapsing patients with active disease and two are for people with more severe MS or for those failing standard therapy.
-In general, the medications do not 'make you feel better,' but do reduce MS activity.
+There are now fourteen FDA-approved medications to control the course of MS, all for the treatment of relapsing-remitting MS. There are currently no FDA approved medications for the treatment of progressive MS. In general, the medications do not 'make you feel better,' but do reduce MS activity.
 People treated for MS are less likely to develop new attacks, have fewer new MRI changes, and tend not to progress as much as those on no treatment.
 So, while the medications may not make people feel better in the present, they do help prevent people from feeling worse in the future.

 17. What is spasticity?